The fate of Quasi-Exponential inflation in the light of ACT-DR6: Introduction

-In this article we have used Hamilton-Jacobi formulation \cite{muslimov1990, salopek1990}, where the Hubble parameter, $H$, is treated as the fundamental quantity in contrast to the traditional approach of inflationary cosmology where we need to specify a particular form of the scalar field potential, $V$, to analyse inflationary dynamics.
+In this article we have used Hamilton-Jacobi formulation \cite{muslimov1990, salopek1990}, where the Hubble parameter, $H$, is treated as the fundamental quantity in contrast to the traditional approach of inflationary cosmology where we need to specify a particular form of the scalar field potential, $V$, to analyze inflationary dynamics.
 Main objective of this approach is to incorporate different types of inflationary models irrespective of slow-roll approximations \cite{linde1982, albrecht1982, liddle1994}.
 As slow-roll approximation is not the only way to go for inflationary dynamics and solutions beyond slow-roll approximations has also been found \cite{wands1996}.
 Being first order in nature, these equations are easily tractable to explore the underlying physics.
-One of the benefit of this approach being it is more accurate than the usual slow-roll method as it also takes into account the effect from the kinetic term present in inflationary dynamics.
+One of the main benefit of this approach being it is more accurate than the usual slow-roll method as it also takes into account the effect from the kinetic term present in inflationary dynamics.
 Considering the precision level achieved by the present day detectors, the inflationary predictions should now be very precise to go with the latest observations.

+The production of nearly scale invariant scalar curvature perturbation in quasi-exponential inflation has almost ruled it out from the modern inflationary literature.
+With the recent findings by the latest ACT data in combination with Planck-2018 results, QEI has become alive once again.
+In this work we shall see that, it not only addresses the higher spectral index and smaller tensor-to-scalar ratio, but it can also explain futuristic CMB missions in the likes of LiteBIRD, Simons Observatory and CMB-S4 as well, provided $r\sim\mathcal{O}(10^{-2})$.

-In this work we have confronted quasi-exponential model with latest data from ACT.
-We have utilized constraint from the joint analysis of Planck-2018 and ACT-DR6 data along with the combination of Planck-2018, ACT-DR6 and DESI-Y1 data employing Hamilton-Jacobi formulation following Mukhanov parametrization \cite{mukhanov2013quantum} of inflationary equation-of-state parameter.
-We have further utilized predictions for tensor-to-scalar ratio from forthcoming CMB missions in the likes of LiteBIRD and CMB-S4 to constraint quasi-exponential inflation.
-In the process we are also able to put strong constrain on the model parameter.
+In this work we have confronted quasi-exponential inflation (QEI henceforth) with latest data from ACT.
+Previous investigation of QEI relied on earlier CMB data set mainly WMAP and Planck.
+The current study focuses on newly released ACT-DR6 data set as well as latest Planck results.
+By combining ACT-DR6 with Planck-2018, we test QEI predictions with latest observational constraints thereby providing updated assessment of the model’s viability.
+This is also the first attempt to constraint QEI in the light of ACT-DR6.
+We have utilized constraint from the joint analysis of Planck and ACT-DR6 data along with the combination of Planck, ACT-DR6 and DESI-Y1 data employing Hamilton-Jacobi formulation following Mukhanov parametrization \cite{mukhanov2013quantum} of inflationary equation-of-state.
+We have further utilized predictions for tensor-to-scalar ratio from forthcoming CMB missions in the likes of LiteBIRD, Simons Observatory and CMB-S4 to constrain quasi-exponential inflation.
+In the process we are also able to put strong constraint on the model parameter.